jim-easterbrook/Photini/src/doc/other/installation.rst

 This is a Windows installer for the latest version of Photini, even if it's listed under an older release.
 The installer is suitable for 32 bit and 64 bit Windows, and should work on any version since Windows XP.

+When you run the installer you will probably get a security warning because the installer is not signed by a recognised authority.
+This is unavoidable unless I purchase a certificate with which to sign the installer.
+As I don't make any money from Photini this is unlikely to happen!

 The installer should finish by running the Photini program.
 If this works then you have successfully installed Photini and can ignore the rest of these instructions.
 If not, see the troubleshooting_ section below.